uijkelly/test-fort-json/src/HowIDidIt.md

 	gfortran -c -g -ffree-line-length-none -I/Users/jkelly/projects/fortran/json-fortran/lib src/my_sim_model.f90
 ```

 What are all these % signs in the code?
+It's the equivalent of the . in C++.
+Makes complete sense.

+### What is left to figure out?

+It seems easy to read the JSON file if we know the name of the item, and the type that it is supposed to be.
+Also seems to make sense that Fortran would really need to know before reading what type we are reading in.
+Could we just look for every single item that it **could** be and override a default?
+Is there a better way?